-(Revised May 19, 2020)
+(Revised May 19, 2020) Yes.

-Yes.
 Moving companies are permitted to operate so long as all moving work is conducted with the fewest employees possible, following social distancing and sanitation measures.

-Can brokers hire signs installers during Phase 2 and Phase 3?
+Can brokers hire signs installers?

-Yes.
-Brokers may hire sign installers, provided that no more than five people, in addition to the broker, are present at the sign installation and those people adhere to strict social distancing guidelines.
+(Revised January 8, 2021) Yes.
+Brokers may hire sign installers, provided that no more than five (5) people, in addition to the broker, are present at the sign installation and those people adhere to strict social distancing guidelines.
 Real estate brokers, their clients, and sign installers must wear cloth face coverings.
 Brokers may not provide services to any client who does not wear a face covering.